sandra-tu/bike-rental/readme.md

 ## Implementation
 The system was implemented using Java, the classes are in the src folder.
 We also wrote JUnit tests, which are in the tests folder.

-## Takeaway
+## Takeaway and Results
 We both genuinely enjoyed the course very much and learned more about collaborative coding, as well as the process of software design.
+We feel our teamwork skills have vastly improved after this project.
+We also learned more about Java concepts such as Interfaces, which we weren't familiar with before.

-We received a grade of 97.6% for this project!
+We were very happy that we received a grade of 97.6% for this project!